 Common sense number 3: Wrap the trunk with rope and then anchor the rope to the other side.
 Doesn’t it just make sense to start securing the large, firm, branchless piece at the end of the tree?
 Yes, it does.
 Start there.
 Again, if you don’t have a rail, keep passing the rope through the car.

 Common sense number 4: Wrap the rope around the tree and the side of the car until it is firmly in place.
 This is the part that makes this whole process seem hard.
 It’s not hard.
 It’s just annoying because you have a great deal of bushy branches in your way.
 Make sure the rope is securely wrapped around the tree and the side of the car.
 You can do a quick jiggle test with the tree to see if it moves a lot or doesn’t.
 Hint: You don’t want it to move a lot.

 Common sense number 5: When tree is secure, tie the end of the rope to the side of your car.
 Securely.
 Again, a jiggle test would do nicely here.

 And you’re done.
 Some frustration was involved, yes, but nothing more difficult than changing the diaper on a moving toddler.
+If you own some custom floor mats then you could put the tree on the back seats (if you have room), just make sure the seats are covered with plastic protectors.
 It’s always good to do a quick test with the brakes before leaving the lot just to make sure it’s really secure.

 Happy Holidays, moms!